If you appreciate the work done within the wiki, please consider supporting The Cutting Room Floor on Patreon. Thanks for all your support!

 Old New

 Probably the most significant difference.
-In Set 1C and 3, the main theme is an 8-bit version of the song "Popcorn".
+In the Japanese versions, the main theme is an 8-bit version of the song "Popcorn".

-This was changed in Sets 2 and 4 to an original track, most likely due to copyright issues.
+This was changed in the World versions to an original track, most likely due to copyright issues.
 This new track would later be used in the Atari 2600 and 5200 releases, alongside being remixed for the Game Gear version.

 While the newer track is longer, the old track has a feature that the new track doesn't: When time is running out, the music will speed up.